oliverbarnes/oliverbarnes.github.io/index.md

 Besides Portuguese and English, I speak (passable) Catalan, Spanish, and some broken French.
 Starting on Italian now :) Duolingo addict.

 For a couple of years I worked on an [open source Liquid Democracy API](https://github.com/liquidvotingio/api) for democratic decision-making platforms like [Decidim](https://decidim.org/) with a few friends.
-The project didn't quite take off, but I learned a bit about this ecosystem that shows promise amidst the current distopia of social-networks-driven rage politics and surveillance.
-Also learned a bunch about open source in general.
+The project didn't quite take off, but I learned a lot about this ecosystem that shows promise amidst the current dystopia of social-networks rage politics and surveillance.
+And about open source in general while at it.

 If you'd like to contact me about a potential project, please send me a private message on [Linkedin](https://www.linkedin.com/in/oliverbarnes/).